synqs/ArduinoThermoControlWeb/README.md

 - activate the virtualenv through 'source activate YOURNAME'
 - install the dependencies through 'pip install -r requirements.txt'
 - start it through 'start.sh'
+- open it in a brower on 'localhost:5000'

+# Usage

+## The server itself
+ - activate the virtualenv through 'source activate YOURNAME'
+ - start it through 'start.sh'
+ - runs on 'localhost:5000'

+## Test without Arduino
+ If you want to test the serial port without having an Arduino, you should just start another terminal, start the python console and run 'import simSerialPort'

+# TODO

+ 1. Verify the connections cleaner.
+ 2. Send the last data to the hdf5 file.
+ 3. Plots and nicer table ?